johnharnett/sample_contract_instance-1/risk_details.md

 **TYPE:**
-All Risks of Direct Physical Loss or Damage including Boiler Explosion and Machinery Breakdown insurance.
+Some Risks of Direct Physical Loss or Damage including Boiler Explosion and Machinery Breakdown insurance.

 **INSURED:**
 XXXX American Inc.